All Posts

 Introduction

 I was in a workshop recently where somebody asked if there was an alternative to using n8n when rescheduling or cancelling bookings.
-The general consensus was no — but it got me thinking about Cloudflare Workers.
-In this article, I'll explain how we can use them to cancel and reschedule bookings.
-As a bonus, I'll show you how to create advanced booking options that improve on the integrated create booking function, reducing bloat in your voice agent.
+The general consensus was no - but it got me thinking about Cloudflare Workers.
+I'd used one before to solve a security issue so why not a booking problem?
+In the first part of this blog post, I'll explain how we can use them to cancel and reschedule bookings.
+In the second part, I'll show you how to create an advanced create_booking function that improves on Retell's integrated create booking function, reducing bloat in your voice agent (and potentially saving you money in Cal too).

 The Problem: Retell's Cal.com Limitation

 The core issue is the booking UID.
-When you create a booking on Cal.com, you get back a unique ID.
-To reschedule or cancel, you need that ID.
-You need to pass it to the Cal.com API.
+When you create a booking on Cal.com, you get back a unique booking UID.
+To reschedule or cancel, you need that UID to pass it to the Cal.com API.

-Retell's custom functions let you call URLs, but you can't inject dynamic data into them.
-You can't take the booking UID from one function and slip it into another.
-It's a hard constraint.
-So you need something in the middle to handle that logic.
+Retell's custom functions let you call URLs, but you can't inject dynamic data into them (which is where the booking UID is added to cancel and reschedule).
+In other words, you can't take the booking UID you get from the get_all_bookings API call to Cal and slip it into the cancel or reschedule API call.
+So you need to go through a middle man to handle that logic.

 That's where a Cloudflare Worker comes in.